Learning logic programs by combining programs: Experiments

 \subsubsection{Methods}

 We measure predictive accuracy and learning time given a maximum learning time of 60 minutes.
+If a system does not terminate within the time limit, we take the best solution found by the system at that point.
 We repeat all the experiments 10 times and calculate the mean and standard error\footnote{\url{https://en.wikipedia.org/wiki/Standard_error}}.
 The error bars in the tables denote standard error.
 We round learning times over one second to the nearest second because the differences are sufficiently large that finer precision is unnecessary.
 We use a 3.8 GHz 8-Core Intel Core i7 with 32GB of ram.
 All the systems use a single CPU.